KrauseFx/wealthfront-tax-info-exporter/README.md

 # wealthfront-tax-info-exporter

-Export all transactions (including dividends) details into a CSV file
+Export all dividends transactions into a CSV file

+Wealthfront provides the basic tax documents, however they are geared towards only the US tax system.
+The exports don't allow you to export all dividends, but only the transactions.
+With this project, you can easily generate CSV files for all dividends you have received.

 ## Instructions